campoore2/CP-Portfolio/README.md

 ## Known Bugs

 * Bug with GH-Pages not allowing carousel to scroll.
-WILL FIX
+* Bug with GH-Pages not showing images.

 ## Support and contact details